bottlerocket-os/bottlerocket/workspaces/api/apiserver/README.md

 ## Example usage

-You can start the API server from the development workspce with a command like:
+You can start the API server from the development workspace with a command like:

 `cargo run -- --datastore-path /tmp/thar/be/data`